By Peter, Master Electrician | PRO Electric plus HVAC | Electrical Panel Upgrades

 EV chargers are becoming more common, and they’re a real test for older electrical systems.

-A Level 2 charger requires a dedicated 240-volt line, typically drawing 30–60 amps.
+A Level 2 charger requires a dedicated 240-volt line and typically draws 30–60 amps.

 If you’ve got a 100-amp panel, that’s just not realistic without giving up a lot of other appliances.